Katherine Heigl and Josh Kelley Recreate Nude Photos for 10th Wedding Anniversary

 She did admit, "There have been moments where I didn’t think we’d make it.
 Where I wanted to take my pillow and smother him in the middle of the night.
 But I’ll tell you what.
 The more time I spend with this guy the more deeply I begin to understand that he is the best of me.
 When the whole world falls into disarray and nothing makes sense to me he is my shelter, my safe harbor."

-Kelly, who is a singer/songwriter, also jumped in on social media, proclaiming his love for his wife and the mother of his three children, Nancy Leigh Kelley, Adalaide Marie Hope Kelley and Joshua Bishop Kelley, Jr.
+Kelly, who is a singer/songwriter, wasn't the only one to jump on social media to proclaim his love for his wife and the mother of his three children, Nancy Leigh Kelley, Adalaide Marie Hope Kelley and Joshua Bishop Kelley, Jr.

 Check out the couple's romance, which started more than a decade ago...